Spring Garden Revival

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Wayland

-All structural tree work in Wayland must be performed by an ISA Certified Arborist, following ANSI A300 standards.
-This includes the three-cut method for branches >2 inches in diameter and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
-Tree health assessments must evaluate structural integrity, hazard risks (such as dead branches, co-dominant stems, decay, or included bark), and identify diseases or pests, often in consultation with UMass Extension.
-Species-specific requirements include dormant season pruning for oaks (Nov-March to prevent oak wilt), maples (to minimize bleeding), elms (to prevent Dutch elm disease), and ash (to manage emerald ash borer).
-Flowering trees like magnolia and crabapple should be pruned post-bloom, while evergreens are best pruned in late winter or early spring.
-Certification and ongoing education are required for arborists, with specialized credentials for risk assessment and municipal work.
+All structural tree work in Wayland must be performed by an ISA Certified Arborist, with compliance to ANSI A300 standards.
+This includes the three-cut method for branches >2 inches in diameter, and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
+Tree health assessments focus on structural integrity, hazard identification (such as dead branches, co-dominant stems, decay, or included bark), and disease or pest detection, often in consultation with UMass Extension.
+Species-specific timing is critical: oaks are pruned only during the dormant season (Nov-March) to prevent oak wilt, maples and elms during dormancy, and flowering trees after bloom.
+Certification and ongoing education are required for arborists, and MA licensing may apply for certain projects.

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas